 Humana (HUM) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the health insurer had lost 5.61% over the past month.
-This has lagged the Medical sector's gain of 3.1% and the S&P 500's loss of 1.68% in that time.
+Coming into today, shares of the health insurer had lost 3.52% in the past month.
+In that same time, the Medical sector gained 0.3%, while the S&P 500 lost 4.77%.

-Humana will be looking to display strength as it nears its next earnings release.
-On that day, Humana is projected to report earnings of $1.47 per share, which would represent year-over-year growth of 18.55%.
-Meanwhile, our latest consensus estimate is calling for revenue of $22.47 billion, up 6.71% from the prior-year quarter.
+Wall Street will be looking for positivity from Humana as it approaches its next earnings report date.
+In that report, analysts expect Humana to post earnings of $1.47 per share.
+This would mark year-over-year growth of 18.55%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $22.47 billion, up 6.71% from the year-ago period.

 Any recent changes to analyst estimates for Humana should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.22% lower.
-Humana currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.22% lower.
+Humana is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Humana has a Forward P/E ratio of 20.28 right now.
-This represents a premium compared to its industry's average Forward P/E of 19.56.
+Looking at its valuation, Humana is holding a Forward P/E ratio of 20.53.
+This represents a premium compared to its industry's average Forward P/E of 19.66.

-It is also worth noting that HUM currently has a PEG ratio of 1.44.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-HUM's industry had an average PEG ratio of 1.26 as of yesterday's close.
+It is also worth noting that HUM currently has a PEG ratio of 1.46.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+HUM's industry had an average PEG ratio of 1.22 as of yesterday's close.

 The Medical - HMOs industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 217, putting it in the bottom 14% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 214, which puts it in the bottom 16% of all 250+ industries.